Big business

+In the sphere of enterprise software, beyond the functional level, an enterprise edition would emphasize institutional concerns around software security, fault tolerance, geographic redundancy, disaster recovery, dispersed operational collaboration with administrative teams large enough to have internal sub-departments, and multilingual and localized functionality that spans the global marketplace.
+Procurement, validation and regulatory compliance of large systems at the enterprise scale often involves a multi-year planning cycle.

 History

 Origin of term

 The Oxford English Dictionary identifies the first use of the term, in 1905, to be in "The City: The Hope of Democracy", Frederic C. Howe.

 Early 20th century

 The automotive industry began modestly in the late-19th century, but grew rapidly following the development of large-scale gasoline production in the early 20th century.

 Post-World War II

 The relatively stable period of rebuilding after World War II led to new technologies (some of which were spin-offs from the war years) and new businesses.

 Computers

 The new technology of computers spread worldwide in the post war years.
 Businesses built around computer technology include: IBM, Microsoft, Apple Inc., Samsung, and Intel.

 Electronics

 Miniaturization and integrated circuits, together with an expansion of radio and television technologies, provided fertile ground for business development.
 Electronics businesses include JVC, Sony (Masaru Ibuka and Akio Morita), and Texas Instruments (Cecil H. Green, J. Erik Jonsson, Eugene McDermott, and Patrick E. Chodery), while also the companies in the computer-section above can be considered electronics.